anyepeter/Awesome-books-with-ES6/README.md

 # Awesome book with modules

-> This project adds and remove books from the a list of books.
-It can be applicable in an e-commerce site or library software.
+> This project adds and removes books from the list of books.
+It can apply to an e-commerce site or library software.

 ## This project was built using